VBenny42/vbenny42.github.io/_posts/2024-12-14-advent-of-code-day14.md

 </div>

-Even though this approach isn't programmatically checking for the Christmas tree, it only took me a minute to find the correct bitmap.
+Even though this approach isn't programmatically checking for the Christmas tree, it only took me a minute to find the correct bitmap because I was able to look over about 50 pictures at a time.
 I then checked the time outputted in the filename to find the earliest time the robots formed the tree.
 Here's the tree bitmap in all its glory:

 <div class="side-by-side">
 	<div class="toleft">